 In all alternatives, there will continue to be a drastic reduction in contributions to the groundwater table from canal facilities.
 In the decommissioning alternatives, only the tributary creeks and stormwater will be contributing to the local groundwater.
 In the return to service alternatives, a canal lining will prevent diverted McKenzie River water from seeping into the subsurface.
 As such, all alternatives have an equally negative impact on the local groundwater table as summarized by the following scores:

+- Alt 1 Decomm to Pre-Project: -2

-Alt 2 - Full RTS: -2Alt 3 - Partial RTS: -2
+- Alt 2 Full RTS: -2

+- Alt 3 Partial RTS: -2

+- Alt 4 Decomm to SWC: -2

 Highlighted example comments received during public outreach to date include: